igormcsouza/k8s-fibonacci/README.md

 # k8s Fibonacci Software

-Using k8s to manage fibonacci piece of software and routing.
+Using k8s to manage fibonacci piece of software and connections.

 Inside `.k8s/` directory you will find all the .yaml files used to configure kubernetes.
 For this example I'm using cluster-ip to manage the connection